tneos/ellnot-online/README.md

 Being the designer and using Figma in order to create a number of prototypes was time consuming but it proved to be beneficial as I moved on to the development phase.
 The idea was to try and implement as many features possible, but the one that I found particularly challenging was creating a functional search bar.

+Some other features that I had to use for the first time was Stripe for the checkout component, user authentication and aggregation operations in the MongoDB Node.js driver in order to filter out my database.

 <!-- Screenshots -->

 ### :camera: Screenshots